 The New Demo Landing Page

-The source that helped me most was 10 Demo Landing Page Examples That Get Prospects to Act.
-I even printed out each featured demo page and wrote down what I liked about them.
+What helped me most was 10 Demo Landing Page Examples That Get Prospects to Act.
+I printed out every demo page on there and wrote down what I liked and what I hated about each.
+This was the end result:

 Clear Target Audience

 - Old Page: The text mentioned citizens as much as it mentioned local governments.
-It’s was very unclear who the software and demo were meant for.
+It was very unclear who the software and demo were meant for.

 - New Page: The text explicitly says the software and demo are for local government officials.
 Other visitors (citizens & current clients) are directed to appropriate places.

-- Old Page: The page was meant for a demo but it didn’t say “demo” anywhere in the text.
+- Old Page: The page was meant for a demo but it didn’t say “demo” anywhere in the actual page.
 The CTA was “Let’s Talk!” so was the prospect requesting a demo or a conversation?
 They’re not the same thing.

 - New Page: The text says “demo” and form clearly states “Schedule a Demo” and “Request a Demo” as the CTA.